NielsLiisberg/Node.RPG/README.md

 # Node.RPG
-Node for RPG use the same development
+Node.RPG is a self contained web application server for the ILE environment on IBMi.

+It is a service program that provides a simple programmable HTTP server for your application so you easy can plug your RPG code into a services infrastructure or make simple web applications without the need of any third party webserver products.

-Node.RPG is a HTTP server you can bind into your ILE RPG projects, to give you a easy deploy mechanism, that fits into DevOps and microservices alike environments.
+Node.RPG is a HTTP application server you can bind into your own ILE RPG projects, to give you a easy deploy mechanism, that fits into DevOps and microservices alike environments.

-The self contained server and application makes it so much easier to develop web application.
+The self contained web application server makes it so much easier to develop web application.

 Simply compile and submit.
 Yes - You don't need GCI, Apache, nginx or IceBreak - simply compile and submit.

 The design paradigm is the same as found in Node.JS hence the name.
 Where Node.JS uses